-Once a year, EYE is the venue for a major international conference attended by film scholars, archivists, curators and restorers.
+Once a year, Eye is the venue for an international conference attended by film scholars, archivists, curators and restorers.
 The conferences are organized in collaboration with national and international partners from both the academic world and the field of film heritage.

 In 2017 the conference has devoted two days to the latest and most innovative restoration projects with a special European version of the successful symposium The Reel Thing.
 The event was a collaboration with the founders of The Reel Thing, Grover Crisp and Michael Friend (Sony Pictures Entertainment) and the Association of Moving Picture Archivists (AMIA).

-The 2018 edition will celebrate the fifteenth anniversary of Preservation & Presentation of the Moving Image.
-This master’s programme now has around 150 alumni who are active in museums, archives and universities all over the world.
-The conference theme is Activating the Archive.
+The 2018 edition has celebrated the fifteenth anniversary of Preservation & Presentation of the Moving Image.
+This master’s programme now has around 180 alumni who are active in museums, archives and universities all over the world.
+The conference theme was Activating the Archive.
 Audio-Visual Collections and Civic Engagement, Political Dissent and Societal Change.
-The EYE International Conference 2018 is scheduled to take place from 27-29 May 2018, and will be preceded, on Saturday 26 May, by the annual EYE Collection Day.
+The Eye International Conference 2018 took place from 27-29 May 2018, and was preceded, on Saturday 26 May, by the annual Eyte Collection Day.
 For more information click here